 At The Coppice Academy we teach RSE as set out in this policy.

 Policy development

 We will consult with parents, pupils, staff and the academy council before making changes to our RSE policy.

-Staff consultation - all school staff were given the opportunity to look at the policy and make recommendations -September 2021.
+All school staff were given the opportunity to look at the policy and make recommendations in September 2020.